 ACTIONS Monitoring Evaluation Responsibility Timeframes 5.
-OI 5.
-Objective: To explore avenues to improve accessibility at Festival performances 5.1 Liaise closely with hired venues to maximise accessibility at Sydney Festival events Accessibility questions are asked of every hired venue and if necessary, SF investigates alternative ways to ensure productions could be made accessible to patrons who use a wheelchair Continue relationships with hired venues and evaluate accessibility Production and Programming As productions and venues are being confirmed for Sydney Festival 2017 5.2 All Sydney Festival venues audited to ascertain available facilities to assist patrons with a sensory disability or who have a mobility impairment Annual access review of Sydney Festival venues which includes hearing loops, lifts, accessible toilets, etc. Review all 2017 venues for accessibility and to make this information available again on the website Accessibility Coordinator / Marketing By 2017 website deadline / season launch date 5.3 Programming department to include in artist discussions questions regarding whether the artist is amenable to various accessibility services, including but not limited to surtitling/captioning of performances, Auslan interpreting, audio description and touch tours, relaxed performances Discussions are held with individual companies Include in discussions with companies about whether they / the artist are amenable to utilising accessibility initiatives on their production, if a barrier to access is identified during initial interdepartmental discussions Programming As productions and venues are being confirmed for Sydney Festival 2017 5.4 Early assessment of the annual program to identify potential barriers to access for people with disability, and implementation of appropriate and feasible options to assist those patrons through the use of ramps, lifts, surtitles, captioning, Auslan, audio description, touch tours, etc. Early assessment of the program enables the SF team to effectively determine which productions require consideration to be wheelchair accessible or could be suitable for utilising accessibility services Continue to assess the program to determine barriers to access and ways to overcome them Access Coordinator / Programming and Production As productions and venues are being confirmed for Sydney Festival 2017, prior to the brochure deadline
+O bjective: To explore avenues to improve acc essibility at Festival performance es 5.1 Liaise closely with hired venues to maximise accessibility at Sydney Festival events Accessibility questions are asked of every hired venue and if necessary, SF investigates alternative ways to ensure productions could be made accessible to patrons who use a wheelchair Continue relationships with hired venues and evaluate accessibility Production and Programming As productions and venues are being confirmed for Sydney Festival 2018 5.2 All Sydney Festival venues audited to ascertain available facilities to assist patrons with a sensory disability or who have a mobility impairment Annual access review of Sydney Festival venues which includes hearing loops, lifts, accessible toilets, etc. Review all 2018 venues for accessibility and to make this information available again on the website Accessibility Coordinator / Marketing By 2018 website deadline / season launch date 5.3 Programming department to include in artist discussions questions regarding whether the artist is amenable to various accessibility services, including but not limited to surtitling/captioning of performances, Auslan interpreting, audio description and touch tours, relaxed performances Discussions are held with individual companies Include accessibility service possibilities in discussions with companies/artists.
+If a barrier to access is identified, SF and the company will work together to ensure the barrier is removed Programming As productions and venues are being confirmed for Sydney Festival 2018 5.4 Early assessment of the annual program to identify potential barriers to access for people with disability, and implementation of appropriate and feasible options to assist those patrons through the use of ramps, lifts, surtitles, captioning, Auslan, audio description, touch Early assessment of the program enables the SF team to effectively determine which productions require consideration to be wheelchair accessible or could be suitable for utilising accessibility services Continue to assess the program to determine barriers to access and ways to overcome them Access Coordinator / Programming and Production As productions and venues are being confirmed for Sydney Festival 2018, prior to the brochure deadline

-5.5 Research into new technologies and services for delivery to improve accessibility to the program and the cost implications of employing these technologies Various technologies for Auslan interpreting, Audio Description and captioning investigated Production team and Accessibility Coordinator to continue to research new technologies and ways of incorporating these into the annual program Accessibility Coordinator / Production Ongoing 5.6 Identification of funding sources required to implement new accessible services Budget identified for accessibility in 2016 Philanthropy and Development teams to continue to source funding opportunities from corporate / Government / private sources Accessibility Coordinator / Development and Philanthropy Ongoing 5.7 Alignment with the Digital Content Strategy to develop new means by which programmed events can be distributed to the public who cannot attend events due to disability ABC Classic FM, 702 ABC Sydney and FBi Radio also recorded numerous shows for radio broadcast Continue to explore how programmed events can be made digitally accessible, continue to encourage partners to broadcast performances Accessibility Coordinator / Marketing Ongoing - throughout planning stages for 2017 Festival
+5.5 Research into new technologies and services for delivery to improve accessibility to the program and the cost implications of employing these technologies Various technologies for Auslan interpreting, Audio Description and captioning investigated Production team and Accessibility Coordinator to continue to research new technologies and ways of incorporating these into the annual program Accessibility Coordinator / Production Ongoing 5.6 Identification of funding sources required to implement new accessible services Separate budget identified for accessibility services in 2017 Philanthropy and Development teams to continue to source funding opportunities from corporate / Government / private sources.
+Continue with budget for accessibility services for the 2018 Festival and beyond.
+Accessibility Coordinator / Development and Philanthropy Ongoing 5.7 Alignment with the Digital Content Strategy to develop new means by which programmed events can be distributed to the public who ABC Classic FM, 702 ABC Sydney and FBi Radio also recorded numerous shows for radio broadcast Continue to explore how programmed events can be made digitally accessible, continue to encourage partners to broadcast performances Accessibility Coordinator / Marketing Ongoing - throughout planning stages for 2018 Festival